exosite/masters16/lab2.md

    > Do you notice a difference in the response?
    >
-   > The `Accept` option specified here the format of the response that the requester would like to receive.
+   > This request adds an `Accept` option which specifies the format of the response that the requester would like to receive.
 There's no default value for Accept so the server is free to use any default format it wants.
 In the case of the second request we're setting a value of 42 which [is defined as](https://www.iana.org/assignments/core-parameters/core-parameters.xhtml#content-formats) "application/octet-stream", which just means "arbitrary binary data", and which we are using as a method to send a 32-bit timestamp in a raw format.

 ### Understanding Codes